 -

-1. Mikhailov Peninsula
+1. Macau Peninsula

 The Mikhailov Peninsula (Russian Poluostrov Mikhailova) is a small peninsula in the eastern shores of the Kara Sea on the western side of the Taymyr Peninsula.
 Its latitude is 75° 05′View More